evanx/webserva/README.md

 ### Goals

-Build a site "redishub.com" with a foundational HTTP service for accessing and mutating keys in a hosted Redis "keyspace."
+Build a site "webserva.com" with a foundational HTTP service for accessing and mutating keys in a hosted Redis "keyspace."

 A keyspace is an online database accessible via Redis-style commands, and can be Redis i.e. in-memory, or disk-based e.g. via ssdb.io.

 User stories:
 - Use a free hosted Redis "keyspace" for low-volume ephemeral purposes
-- Deploy your own private "redishub" instance using the `rquery` opensource implementation, as used by WebServa
+- Deploy your own private "webserva" instance using the `rquery` opensource implementation, as used by WebServa

 Potential uses of keyspaces:
 - serverless backend database